Spirited (film): Plot

-For nearly two centuries, Jacob Marley and the Ghosts of Christmas Past, Present, and Yet-to-Come have led a team of afterlife spirits to find and redeem one human soul every Christmas ("That Christmas Morning Feelin'").
-Present has been eligible for "retirement" for decades but refuses to take it, despite being tempted by a second chance at life on Earth and making up for his own previous failures ("Present's Lament").
+For nearly two centuries, Jacob Marley and the Ghosts of Christmas Past, Present, and Yet-to-Come have led a team of spirits to find and redeem one human soul every Christmas ("That Christmas Morning Feelin'").
+Present has been eligible for retirement for decades but refuses to take it, despite being tempted by a second chance at life on Earth and making up for his own previous failures ("Present's Lament").

-Scoping for a new soul to redeem, the spirits encounter Clint Briggs, a renowned, controversial media consultant ("Bringin' Back Christmas").
-Despite Marley's insistence that Clint is unredeemable, Present argues that his redemption could have a "ripple" effect and make him a force for positive change in humanity.
-The Ghosts begin a year of research on Clint in preparation for the annual haunt ("Ripple").
+Scoping for a new soul to redeem, the spirits encounter Clint Briggs, a callous and manipulative media consultant, and witness him give a speech at a Christmas tree convention ("Bringin' Back Christmas").
+Despite Marley's insistence that Clint is unredeemable, Present argues that his redemption could have a ripple effect and make him a force for positive change in humanity, citing Ebenezer Scrooge as a previous "unredeemable" who was successfully reformed.
+The Ghosts begin a year of research on Clint in preparation for the annual haunt.

-As Christmas approaches, the Ghosts visit Clint's headquarters, where they witness him encouraging his niece Wren, who is running for class president, to post an unflattering video of her opponent Josh.
-Clint's Executive Vice President, Kimberly, who uncovered the video at his instruction, is riddled with guilt and almost quits but ultimately decides against it ("The View from Here").
+As Christmas approaches, the Ghosts visit Clint's headquarters and witness him encouraging his young niece Wren, who is running for class president, to post an unflattering video of her opponent Josh.
+Clint's Executive Vice President, Kimberly Parks, who uncovered the video at his instruction, is riddled with guilt and almost quits but ultimately decides against it ("The View from Here").
 Complicating matters, Kimberly is unexpectedly able to see Present, who finds himself attracted to her.

-The haunt starts but quickly goes off the rails when Clint repeatedly interrupts Marley ("The Story of Your Life (Marley's Haunt)") and seduces the willing Past, forcing Present to step in early and take over.
-Clint is initially dismissive of Present and resists his memories, particularly those of his ex-girlfriend Nora, who broke up with him over his selfishness, and of his older sister Carrie, who has since died of cancer.
-Realizing that Clint's case requires an unconventional approach, Present brings them into his own past and reveals that he was once Ebenezer Scrooge, the only other unredeemable soul to go through the program ("Good Afternoon").
+The haunt starts but quickly derails when Clint repeatedly interrupts Marley ("The Story of Your Life (Marley's Haunt)") and seduces a smitten Past, forcing Present to step in early and take over.
+Clint is initially dismissive of Present and resists his memories, particularly those of his difficult childhood in a neglectful home, his ex-girlfriend Nora, who broke up with him over his selfishness, and his older sister Carrie, who has since died of cancer.
+Realizing that Clint's case requires an unconventional approach, Present transports them into his own past and reveals that he was once Ebenezer Scrooge, the only other "unredeemable" to complete the program ("Good Afternoon").
 Marley is furious and orders Present to stay on script.

-Present takes Clint to Nora, happily celebrating Christmas with her husband and children, but Clint deduces that Present himself longs for a happy family life with Kimberly ("The Story of Your Life (Clint's Pitch)").
+Present takes Clint to Nora, happily celebrating Christmas with her husband and children, but Clint deduces that it is Present himself who longs for a happy family life with Kimberly ("The Story of Your Life (Clint's Pitch)").
 Present dismisses this and instead shows him Josh's horrified reaction to Wren's reposting of his video.
 He then gets Clint to relive his most painful memory: Carrie's deathbed request that he raise Wren, which he had refused and passed off to their younger brother Owen.